-We support Louis Destine and a network of missionaries and pastors in Haiti who work together to equip, train, motivate, and spread the Gospel in the poorest country in the western hemisphere.
-Through Louis we are helping to build a school in Makety, support medical missions, Gospel training events, and outreach programs.
+In Haiti, we support Louis Destine and a network of missionaries and pastors who work together to equip, train, motivate, and spread the Gospel in the poorest country in the western hemisphere.
+Through Louis we are helping to build a school in Makety, to support medical missions, Gospel training events, and outreach programs.

-We support Eden Institute by paying the salary of one teacher each year.
+The Eden Institute, India, is assisted by paying the salary of one teacher each year.

-We support Nathan and Laurel Conrad who work among the Baku people in rural Cameroon, evangelizing the church planting.
+Nathan and Laurel Conrad are supported in their work among the Baku people in rural Cameroon, evangelizing and church planting.

 Veteran’s Recognition Service – The Sunday before or after November 11 (Veteran’s Day) Guinston takes time to recognize and thank the veterans of the congregation for their military service.
 The vets lead the worship service and collect a special offering to give to a military ministry of their choosing.